-Prosecutors will not retry couple accused in shooting of antifa protester on UW campus during Milo Yiannopoulos event
+Prosecutors won’t retry couple accused in shooting of antifa protester on UW campus during Milo Yiannopoulos event

 In the end, the foreman said, the panel had deadlocked 9-3 in favor of convicting Elizabeth Hokoana of first-degree felony assault for shooting Dukes.
 They deadlocked 7-5 in favor of convicting Marc Hokoana of misdemeanor assault, for using pepper spray on antifa protesters in the incident that precipitated the shooting.

-The jury had asked in the middle of deliberations to rewatch an anti-bias video shown to prospective jurors in superior court.
-While prosecutors downplayed the idea that politics had played a significant role in the jury’s failure to reach a verdict, Raam Wong, the senior deputy prosecutor who tried the case, said the decision to rewatch that video was unusual.
+The jury had asked in the middle of deliberations to rewatch an anti-bias video shown to prospective jurors in Superior Court.
+While prosecutors downplayed the idea that politics had played a significant role in the jury’s failure to reach a verdict, Wong, the senior deputy prosecutor who tried the case, said the decision to rewatch that video was unusual.